Skip to content

 • Multiple night-market and neighborhood options

-Day 1: orientation + classics
+Day 1: orientation + classics (build your Taipei baseline)

-• Morning: CKS Memorial Hall
+• Morning: Chiang Kai-shek Memorial Hall + Liberty Square loop

-• Evening: night market (Raohe or Shilin)
+• Evening: night market (Raohe for compact crawl, Shilin for variety)

-Day 2: museum depth + stylish Taipei
+Day 2: museum depth + stylish Taipei (culture without burnout)

-• Museum: National Palace Museum (focused visit)
+• Museum: National Palace Museum (2-hour focused visit or 4-hour deep dive)

 • Evening: Zhongshan cafés + dinner (or Daan calm dinner)